olson-sean-k/bismuth/README.md

 ![screenshot](doc/bismuth.png)

-Bismuth is a learning project that represents a 3D game world as an oct-tree.
-The tree can be manipulated in real time to enable in-game editing.
+Bismuth is a game library that represents a 3D world as an oct-tree that can be manipulated in real time to enable in-game editing.